ILasya/Web_Scraping_Indian-Movie-Celebrities_Database_ILasya/README.md

 # Data and Image Scraping the IMDB website using Python BeautifulSoup

 Data scraping, also known as web scraping, is the process of extracting information from a website and converting this information into a Database.
 It’s one of the most efficient ways to get data from the web.
-Web Scraping can also be used to scrap Images in t given Website.
+Web Scraping can also be used to scrap Images in the given Website.

 # BeautifulSoup

 Beautiful Soup is a Python library for parsing HTML and XML documents.
 It is a library that makes it easy to scrape information from web pages.We will be using this library to scrap Data and Images from the IMDB website.

 # Required Modules

 import pandas as pd

 import re